Young and adult carers

 If you're coming on your own to either of these events, or are unsure of what to do on the day, get in touch once you've registered online and we'll make sure you get the most out of your visit.

-Accommodation - some student carers choose to stay on campus for part of the week.
-Student carers can get advice from our accommodation team if they have any specific requirements.
+Accommodation - student carers can get advice from our accommodation team if they have any specific requirements.
 Just let them know and they will help you out in any way they can.

 Finance - you should get in touch with our Money Advisers as soon as possible, even before you come to university.
 They'll help you to budget, manage your money and let you know about any additional sources of finance you could get.

-Disability support - our disability advisers offer one-to-one information, support and guidance before you arrive and throughout your time at university to assess what you need and help you to access it.
+Accessibility and inclusion support - our advisers offer one-to-one information, support and guidance before you arrive and throughout your time at university to assess what you need and help you to access it.